Building a plan

 Process Control

-A spreadsheet-style grid for managing each Process Control point — same interface as the CCP grid.
+A spreadsheet-style grid for documenting each Process Control point — the same interface as the CCP grid.

 What this is for

 The Process Control section is a sibling grid to Critical Control Points.
-It uses the exact same interface and works the same way, but rows are populated from hazards evaluated as PC (Process Control) in your decision tree, not as CCP.
+It uses the same interface and works the same way, but each row is a hazard evaluated as PC (Process Control) in your hazard analysis, rather than as CCP.

-Process Controls are commonly used by some standards (e.g., GFSI/SQF Process Hazard Controls) for points that aren’t full CCPs but still need monitoring.
-The split between CCP and PC keeps them distinct in your plan.
+Process Controls cover points that aren’t full CCPs but still need monitoring.
+Keeping them in a separate grid keeps PCs distinct from CCPs in your plan.

-the PC grid with rows for each PC and customizable columns
+the PC grid with rows for each PC, the locked Step / Product and Hazard columns on the left, and customizable columns

 Common tasks